vinaydhegde/testdriven-site/_posts/2017-05-13-02-part1-deployment.markdown

     - names-service
 ```

-Next, we need to update the active machine.
-To check which machine is currently active run:
+Next, we need to update the active host.
+To check which host is currently active run:

 ```sh
 $ docker-machine active